aburaihan-dev/docker-postgres-pgbouncer/README.md

 ## Getting Started <a name="getting_started"></a>

 These instructions will help you set up and run the project on your local machine for development and testing.
-For deployment instructions, refer to [deployment](#deployment).
+For usage instructions, refer to [usage](#usage).

 ### Prerequisites